lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 1. Install the latest version of Django

    - This may be done via Pip or (on some Linux distributions) a package installation.
 Pip is generally preferred due to venv.
+However, if you choose to install system-wide with a package, skip to Step 2.
    - To install with pip, [while still in your active virtual environment](#important), type `pip install django`

 2. Create a test project using `django-admin startproject testproject`